-The southern portion of Babylonia, Lower Mesopotamia, lying chiefly on the right bank of the Euphrates, but commonly used of the whole of the Mesopotamian plain.
-The Hebrew name is Kasdim, which is usually rendered “Chaldeans” (Jer.
-50:10; 51:24,35).
+This is the southern portion of Babylonia, Lower Mesopotamia, lying chiefly on the right bank of the Euphrates, but commonly used of the whole of the Mesopotamian plain.
+The Hebrew name is Kasdim, which is usually rendered “Chaldeans” (Jeremiah 50:10; 51:24,35).

 “In former days the vast plains of Babylon were nourished by a complicated system of canals and water-courses, which spread over the surface of the country like a network.

 The wants of a teeming population were supplied by a rich soil, not less bountiful than that on the banks of the Egyptian Nile.
 Like islands rising from a golden sea of waving corn stood frequent groves of palm trees and pleasant gardens, affording to the idler or traveller their grateful and highly-valued shade.
 Crowds of passengers hurried along the dusty roads to and from the busy city.
 The land was rich in corn and wine.”